 - High-resolution elements to include (if needed)

-When choosing an on-demand graphic design service, your design brief is crucial to ensure you get the designs you need.
-Penji offers a user-friendly platform that guides you through the process – from submitting designs to revisions to downloading source files.
-A detailed request ensures that you receive your final designs quicker, allowing your graphic designers to move on to the next project.
+When choosing on-demand online graphic design services, your design brief is crucial to ensure you get what you need.
+Penji offers a user-friendly platform that guides you through the entire process, from submitting designs to revisions to downloading source files.
+A detailed request means faster turnaround and fewer back-and-forth rounds.

 Who SHOULD NOT Outsource Graphic Design?